-Brantford’s most famous resident, Alexander Graham Bell’s, began is long journey to Brantford from Scotland aboard the sturdy steamer named the SS Nestorian.
+Brantford’s most famous resident, began his long journey to Brantford from Scotland, aboard the sturdy steamer named the SS Nestorian.
 Travelling by train, his family finally made their home on a farm on Tutela Heights in Brantford Ontario.
 It’s there he converted the old carriage house to his first workshop.
 In March 1876 A.G.
 Bell was granted a patent for the telephone.
 The first long distance call was made on August 3, 1876 from the telegraph office in Mount Pleasant to Bell’s workshop in Brantford, Ontario five miles (8 km) away.
 By 1915, A.G.
 Bell ceremonially inaugurated the first U.S. coast-to-coast long-distance telephone between New York and San Francisco, California.